atomisthq/docs/docs/developer/goal.md

 listening to a build and exporting data about its result and duration to a third party system.

-The goals set on a push need not be the same every time.
+The goals set on a push don't need to be the same every time.
 Unlike the static pipelines you may be used to, with Atomist the delivery flow is not necessarily the same for every change.